 Robert Redford, Paul Newman co-star of two classics, dies at 89

-A major figure in Hollywood, Robert Redford passed away on Tuesday, September 16, 2025, at the age of 89, at his home in Utah, according to his agent Cindi Berger.
-An Oscar-winning actor and filmmaker, founder of Sundance, and environmental activist, he leaves behind a popular and demanding filmography, from Butch Cassidy to All Is Lost.
+Credits: PunkToad (Flickr, Oakland, US) / Wikimedia Commons — CC BY 2.0.
+A major Hollywood figure, Robert Redford died on Tuesday, September 16, 2025, at 89, at his home in Utah, his agent Cindi Berger said.
+An Oscar-winning actor and filmmaker, founder of Sundance and environmental activist, he leaves behind a popular and demanding filmography, from Butch Cassidy to All Is Lost.
 Cause not disclosed.
-His passing raises questions about the legacy of a bridge between studios and independent cinema.
+His passing raises questions about the legacy of a bridge between the studios and independent cinema.

-Robert Redford, a monument of American cinema, died on September 16, 2025 at 89 years old, at his home in the mountains of Utah.
-The announcement, confirmed by his agent Cindi Berger (Rogers & Cowan PMK), comes with no details on the cause.
-The press mentions a "peaceful" passing.
-There is a discrepancy regarding the exact locationSundance according to several media, Provo according to others.
-Let us remember this: he died at home, in Utah.
+Robert Redford, an icon of American cinema, died on September 16, 2025, at 89, at his home in the Utah mountains.
+The announcement, confirmed by his agent Cindi Berger (Rogers & Cowan PMK), gave no details on the cause.
+The press has described his passing as “peaceful.”
+There is disagreement over the exact locationSundance according to several outlets, Provo according to others.
+What matters: he died at home, in Utah.

-From 1970s idol to Oscar-winning director Robert Redford
+From 1970s Heartthrob To Oscar-Winning Director Robert Redford

-In his youth, Robert Redford went through theater and television.
-Trained at the American Academy of Dramatic Arts, he debuted on Broadway in the late 1950s and then made notable appearances (The Twilight Zone, Alfred Hitchcock Presents, The Untouchables).
-This school of precision gave him a flexible acting style: restrained charm, irony, gravity.
+As a young man, Robert Redford worked on the stage and in television.
+Trained at the American Academy of Dramatic Arts, he made his Broadway debut in the late 1950s and went on to notable TV appearances (The Twilight Zone, Alfred Hitchcock Presents, The Untouchables).
+That training gave him a precise style: restrained charm, irony, gravity.

 Icon of the 1970s: duo with Paul Newman, from Butch Cassidy to The Sting.